Quick Answer

 Why Zapier works for trades businesses

-You did not get into plumbing, electrical work, or building to spend three hours a night on email follow-ups and invoice chasing.
-Yet that is where the time goes.
+If you had told me when I was fitting boilers that I would one day be recommending automation tools, I would have laughed.
+But nobody gets into the trades to spend three hours a night on email follow-ups and invoice chasing.
+Yet that is exactly where the time goes.
 Zapier sits between the apps you already use and makes them pass information to each other automatically.

 Zapier